Buyer GuideOperator playbook

 The bookkeeper opens an invoice.
 It doesn't match the PO.
 They email the buyer.
 The buyer doesn't remember the substitution.
 They both email the supplier.
 Three days of back-and-forth.

 PO software streamlines this by making the PO reflect the supplier-confirmed receiving state by the time the invoice arrives.
-Three-way matching (PO ↔ Receipt ↔ Invoice) happens automatically before the bill posts to QuickBooks Online or Xero.
+This is upstream reconciliation: supplier changes, receiving variance, and supplier AR context are resolved before AP is asked to approve payment.
+Three-way matching then starts from a cleaner connected record before the bill is staged for QuickBooks Online or Xero.

 The math: